AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 int32 skip
 ```

-Number of Automation Identities to skip.
+Number of automation identities to skip.
 Ignored if a list of ids is passed.

 ```csharp
 [FromQuery]